eoinhurrell/erinite/README.md

 # Erinite

-Erinite:
+> A hydrous arseniate of copper, of an emerald-green color; -- so called from
-    A hydrous arseniate of copper, of an emerald-green color; -- so called from Erin, or Ireland, where it occurs
+> Erin, or Ireland, where it occurs

 Erinite is a web framework for interactive web applications.
 Erinite allows the development of both server and client in Clojure(Script) as highly decoupled,